What Are the Dummy Pronouns?

 Dummy pronouns (or expletive pronouns) may seem weird and confusing at first, but when you get to know them, they are not really that unusual, and frankly, they are quite useful.

 They only exist to fulfill a syntactical requirement without actually providing any meanings.
 It's necessary for you to know that they cannot replace a noun, phrase, or clause.

 The two dummy pronouns used in English are:

 'It' as a Dummy Pronoun

 As we said before, dummy pronouns refer to nothing.
 But they have practical functions.
-Now let's see when and how we use 'It' as a dummy pronoun.
+Now let us see when and how we use 'it' as a dummy pronoun.